 Asanoha 麻の葉 means "hemp leaf" in Japanese.

 The asanoha pattern is a traditional Japanese pattern.
 It represents a geometric abstraction of a hemp leaf.
 It is made up of many hexagons that are divided into triangles.
-The lines are all straight, which makes it a pattern that is rather easy to draw and stitch.
+The lines are all straight, which makes it a pattern that is rather easy to draw.

 Like many traditional patterns, asanoha is a kisshōmonyō 吉祥文様 "lucky omen pattern."
 Kisshōmonyō patterns represent good luck and can often be found on kimonos worn at festivities or on gift wrappings for happy occasions.
 Each pattern has its own distinct meaning.

 My site contains affiliate links.
 So if you buy something through one of those links, you don't pay extra but I may get a commission which helps keep my blog and my stitches running.
 Thanks!

 Hemp has been used during Shintoistic rituals since ancient times.
 Its seeds were valued as a source of food and oil, the plant itself as material for clothing.